• Skip to primary navigation

 How to serve spicy acorn squash

 Our traditional Thanksgiving table always has a sweet orange vegetable.
 Try this one next time!
-It would be lovely, adding so much flavour and interest to Thanksgiving or Christmas dinner.
+It would be lovely, to add so much flavour and interest to Thanksgiving or Christmas dinner.
 The spices and sweetness will pair well with all the usual holiday dishes, but the chilis and tang will be a surprise.

 On a weeknight, I like this served over rice.
-Scoop the extra sauce on the bottom of the slowcooker over your rice.
+Scoop the extra sauce on the bottom of the slow cooker over your rice.
 It's yummy and satisfying.
 Also good, is a warm piece of Naan to scoop the sweet squash and sauce.

 The yogurt garlic sauce is a must.
 Don't skip it.
-Plain coconut yogurt is a perfect base, keeps the recipe vegan and dairy-free.
+Plain coconut yogurt is a perfect base, and keeps the recipe vegan and dairy-free.

 slow cooker acorn squash on a serving platter and served with sweet and spicy tomato sauce

-You game plan for holiday prep:
+Your game plan for holiday prep:

 Prep the squash the night before.
 Wash, remove the seeds and slice in wedges.
 Then throw the slices in a large plastic bag overnight.